peterhinch/micropython-async/UNDER_THE_HOOD.md

 `PollEventLoop` in `__init__.py`.
 The latter extends the base class to support stream I/O. In particular `.wait()` is overridden in the subclass.

+The `fast_io` `EventLoop` maintains three queues, `.runq`, `.waitq` and `.ioq`, although `.ioq` is only instantiated if it is specified.
+Official `uasyncio` does not have `.ioq`.

-The `EventLoop` maintains two queues, `.runq` and `.waitq`.
-Tasks are appended to the bottom of the run queue and retrieved from the top; in other words it is a First In First Out (FIFO) queue.
+Tasks are appended to the bottom of the run queue and retrieved from the top;
+in other words it is a First In First Out (FIFO) queue.
+The I/O queue is similar.
 Tasks on the wait queue are sorted in order of the time when they are to run, the task having the soonest time to run at the top.

 When a task issues `await asyncio.sleep(t)` or `await asyncio.sleep_ms(t)` and t > 0 the task is placed on the wait queue.
 If t == 0 it is placed on the run